EduGonO/scenariOS/README.md

 npm run dev
 ```

 The app runs at <http://localhost:3000>.
-Try uploading a PDF to see extracted text.
+Try uploading a PDF to see extracted text, or open <http://localhost:3000/mcp> to exercise the MCP tools.

 ## Production build